octimot/StoryToolkitAI/README.md

 - [x] **Free Automatic Translation** to English on your local machine
 - [x] **Advanced Search** - allows you to search one or many transcripts semantically using AI
 - [x] **Mark and Navigate Resolve Timelines via Transcript**, plus other handy Resolve-only features
+- [X] **Transcript Segment Groups** allows the grouping of transcription segments into groups similar to marking in NLEs
 - [x] **Import subtitles after transcription** from the tool directly into Resolve
 - [x] **Convert existing SRT files to transcripts** and use them in the tool (non-standalone version only until next release)
 - [x] Export of transcripts to multiple formats, including SRT and TXT